Kiffhost/exalted-scripture-understanding/Items/Artifacts & Evocations/Arms of the Chosen/Weapons/Sun’s Brush/Radiant Brushstrokes Flourish.md

 ## Dissonant

-This Evocation can only be used once per day, unless reset by [[introducing a fact]] that advances the wielder’s goals or the events of the current scene.
+This Evocation can only be used once per day, unless reset by [[Introducing a Fact]] that advances the wielder’s goals or the events of the current scene.

 ## Resonant